Ethics: Moral knowledge

 The epistemology of ethics studies whether or how one can know moral truths.
 Foundationalist views state that some moral beliefs are basic and do not require further justification.
 Ethical intuitionism is one such view that says that humans have a special cognitive faculty through which they can know right from wrong.
 Intuitionists often argue that general moral truths, like "Lying is wrong", are self-evident and that it is possible to know them without relying on empirical experience.
 A different foundationalist position focuses on particular observations rather than general intuitions.
 It says that if people are confronted with a concrete moral situation, they can perceive whether right or wrong conduct was involved.

 In contrast to foundationalists, coherentists say that there are no basic moral beliefs.
 They argue that beliefs form a complex network and mutually support and justify one another.
 According to this view, a moral belief can only amount to knowledge if it coheres with the rest of the beliefs in the network.
-Moral skeptics say that people are unable to distinguish between right and wrong behavior, thereby rejecting the idea that moral knowledge is possible.
+Moral skeptics deny or doubt that moral knowledge is possible.
 A common objection by critics of moral skepticism asserts that it leads to immoral behavior.

 The trolley problem is a thought experiment about the moral difference between doing and allowing harm.

 Thought experiments are used as a method in ethics to decide between competing theories.
 They usually present an imagined situation involving an ethical dilemma and explore how people's intuitions of right and wrong change based on specific details in that situation.
 For example, in Philippa Foot's trolley problem, a person can flip a switch to redirect a trolley from one track to another, thereby sacrificing the life of one person to save five.
 This scenario explores how the difference between doing and allowing harm affects moral obligations.
 Another thought experiment, proposed by Judith Jarvis Thomson, examines the moral implications of abortion by imagining a situation in which a person gets connected without their consent to an ill violinist.
 In this scenario, the violinist dies if the connection is severed, similar to how a fetus dies in the case of abortion.
 The thought experiment explores whether it would be morally permissible to sever the connection within the next nine months.